Sustainable energy production

 Local public transport

 All villages in the Zillertal Arena have an extensive ski bus network for free travel to and from the ski area for all visitors.
 The Arena cable car companies make a significant contribution to the financing of the ski bus service, helping to reduce car traffic to the cable car stations.
+The local transport concept is rounded off by the cable cars’ ski storage, which facilitates convenient travel by local transport.

 Zillertal Mobility Plan